spencer-shadley/completed-class/01-Class-Content/09-NodeJS/README.md

-# Unit 09: Node.js & ES6+
+# Unit 09: Node.js and ES6+

 ## Overview
-We now arrive at another important milestone in our journey as we make the transition from writing client-side code to server-side code.
-The JavaScript you wrote for your first project was executed entirely on the client-side, though it made use of third-party server-side APIs.
-In this, and following units, we will learn how to write our own server-side applications to handle requests and ultimately build our own APIs.
+We now arrive at another important milestone in our journey from writing client-side code to writing server-side code.
+The JavaScript you wrote for your first project was executed entirely on the client side, though it made use of third-party server-side APIs.
+In this and later units, you will learn how to write your own server-side applications to handle requests and ultimately to build your own APIs.

 In a previous era, this is the point in our full-stack journey where we would begin learning a second programming language, such as PHP, to write server-side code.
-Lucky for us, Node.js was released in 2009.
-Node.js is an implementation of the V8 JavaScript engine without Chrome, allowing us to write server-side code using JavaScript.
+Luckily for us, Node.js was released in 2009.
+Node.js is an implementation of the V8 JavaScript engine without Chrome, and allows us to write server-side code using JavaScript.
 Additionally, we no longer need a browser to run JavaScript.
 We can (and will) do so from the command line.

-In this unit, you will learn how to initialize a Node.js project, install third-party dependencies, and create interactive command line applications.
+In this unit, you will learn how to initialize a Node.js project, install third-party dependencies, and create interactive command-line applications.
 Node.js ships with what is referred to as a standard library.
-The standard library contains a number of modules that allow us to extend the functionality of Node.js, such as fs, which we will use to read and write files.
+The standard library contains a number of modules that allow us to extend the functionality of Node.js, such as `fs`, which we will use to read and write files.
 There is also a large and robust ecosystem of third-party modules available to us.
 You will learn how to add these modules to an application to extend its functionality.

 ## Key Topics

 * Node.js
     * process.argv
     * fs
-* modularization
+* Modularization
     * require
     * module.exports
 * npm